-Apart from computer science, I am also very interested in Mathematics and Physics.
+Apart from computer science, I am also interested in Maths and Physics.
 I achieved a gold certificate in the UK Senior Mathematical Challenge 2018 and 2019.
-I have also achieved the First Place Certificate for the Problem Solving Round in the High School Team Maths Competition in 2018.
-This helps me to have a better understanding of some mathematical concepts in computer science like the Asymptote notations and theory of some algorithms.
+I have also achieved the First Place Certificate for the Problem-Solving Round in the High School Team Maths Competition in 2018, which helped me to better understand mathematical concepts in computer science like the Asymptote and big-O notations.

-After class, I am also an active person.
-I am the deputy head boy of our school student council and organize some school events like video challenges and color run.
-I am also the captain of our school table tennis team and organize our team practices and competitions against other schools.
-I have also attended a winter camp which is about how to use 3D printing to make the artificial limbs for the hands disables children.
-I enjoy these experience and I have learnt that it is important for us to corporate and divide our tasks when we do a group work so that we can work efficiently.
-Besides, to be a good leader, it I s important to listen to others’ thoughts and combine them together.

 I enjoyed the understanding from dedicating myself to these projects and take this commitment into university.
 Also, I love the fact that computer science can be applied to our daily life and make our life more convenient.
 I cannot wait to learn more at a higher level.